-There is a sensitivity in Canada regarding the outsourcing of any data management services outside the country.
-Many concerns can be dealt with by undertaking personal impact assessments to understand the risk involved in outsourcing to the third party, selecting third parties with appropriate safeguards to address safeguarding obligations, ensuring adequate data protection agreements are in place with the third parties, and ensuring appropriate notice requirements with individuals are satisfied.
-However, legislation exists in certain provinces which applies to the public sector and prohibits the disclosure of storage or access to Personal Information outside of Canada.
+There is a great deal of sensitivity in Canada regarding outsourcing of any data management services outside the country.
+Many concerns can be dealt with through adequate data protection agreements, combined with ensuring appropriate notice requirements are satisfied.
+However, legislation exists in the provinces of British Columbia and Nova Scotia which applies to the public sector and prohibits the disclosure of, storage or access to Personal Information outside of Canada.